sschaetz/awesome-hardware-test/README.md

 - [octoprobe tentacle](https://github.com/octoprobe/tentacle) - Hardware in the loop instrumentation PCB, compatible with [octoprobe](https://github.com/octoprobe/octoprobe)
 - [openfixture](https://github.com/tinylabs/openfixture) - A parametric fixturing system to create test fixtures from generated inputs from kicad with minimal effort
 - [ppk2-api-python](https://github.com/IRNAS/ppk2-api-python) - A python library to inteface with the [Nordic Power Profile Kit II](https://www.nordicsemi.com/Products/Development-hardware/Power-Profiler-Kit-2)
+- [qoitech](https://www.qoitech.com/hardware/) - The Otii Arc and Otii Ace are power analyzer, power supply, digital multimeter, source measure unit, power debugger, battery life calculator all in one box.
+They offer a subscription-based Automation Toolbox and a [switchboard](https://www.qoitech.com/blog/automatic-switch-between-debugger-power-measurements/).
 - [Red Pitaya](https://redpitaya.com/) - s a versatile, plug-and-play data acquisition tool with an open-source design.
 - [uhubctl](https://github.com/mvp/uhubctl) - A utility to control USB power per-port on smart USB hubs.
 Smart hub is defined as one that implements per-port power switching.
 - [ykush](https://github.com/Yepkit/ykush) - A utility to control a set of USB switcher boards from [Yepkit](https://www.yepkit.com/home)

 ### Hardware Mocking
 - [pyvisa-sim](https://github.com/pyvisa/pyvisa-sim) - A PyVISA backend that simulates a large part of the "Virtual Instrument Software Architecture"
 - [umockdev](https://github.com/martinpitt/umockdev) - mocks Linux devices for creating integration tests for hardware related libraries and programs